MOTOR VEHICLE POLICY

 10. Where diagonal or perpendicular parking is indicated, vehicles must be parked between the parking lines and at the angle indicated by the lines.

 11. Backing into parking areas that are next to curbs, buildings, and non-paved areas is prohibited if the backed-in vehicle obstructs a sidewalk or other pedestrian or wheeLCUhair pathway.

 12. Where parallel parking is indicated, vehicles must be parked evenly between the parking lines and not more than one foot from the curb.

 13. Double parking is not allowed.

-15. The Louisiana College Department of Safety and Security may alter parking limitations which are ordinarily imposed when conditions warrant, such as special events or during inclement weather.
+15. The Louisiana Christian University Department of Safety and Security may alter parking limitations which are ordinarily imposed when conditions warrant, such as special events or during inclement weather.

 16. Motorcycles shall be parked ONLY in areas designated for this purpose within their assigned zones.